This is a guest post by Prudence Sinclair.

 Run Errands / Do Chores

 You don’t have to be a mind reader to know that laundry needs to be one, dogs need to be walked, cats loved and feed and groceries need to be bought and put away.
 Don’t ask your loved one if they need help with these chores, they do.
 Just volunteer with a smile.
 You can also have the medicines they need, delivered to them by ordering from an online drugstore like this Canadian Pharmacy.
-If they want to get their appointment done but don’t want to leave the house, then you can try setting up an appointment with an online doctor.

 After my Mother left Australia where I was living at the time to return to her life, I was all alone and felt so lonely and scared.
 Some friends stopped calling me because they didn’t know what to say.
 Very few people had the strength to just sit with me in my fear and sip a cup of tea and listen.